What is iWire?

-- If you're a non-logged-in user, click on Look up request code under the Quick Links tab on the Revenue Online main page.
+- If you're a non-logged-in user, click on Review Prior Revenue Online submissions under the Tools tab on the Revenue Online main page.

 Please be sure to click Edit rather than View if you're looking to add records or submit them.

 We do still accept these files, but you may have selected the incorrect

 filing option.
 To upload the formatted text files, you need to select Upload